 Reinforcing (Positive) Feedback Examples

-Employee feedback from a specific team member is essential to performance reviews.
-Not only is it a tool for assessing core competencies but also an effective way to solve problems, improve the atmosphere in the team, and “build” a committed employee.
+Employee feedback from a specific team member is essential to performance reviews (Pulse Surveys are another useful tool for collecting feedback) Not only is it a tool for assessing core competencies but also an effective way to solve problems, improve the atmosphere in the team, and “build” a committed employee.
 Try to highlight other team members’ accomplishments or attitudes in case of:

 Completing a Specific Project